mgrimace/Minecraft-on-Oracle/README.md

 ### Network list ports

-1. After it’s created, go to the instance details, find “Primary VNIC” section, and open the subnet link (or create a new one).
+1. After your Ubuntu server is created, go to the instance details, find “Primary VNIC” section, and open the subnet link (or create a new one).

 2. Open Default Security List (or create a new one if one doesn’t exist yet)